 Telstra Signature Premium Review

-Telstra’s Signature Premium sits oddly in the premium space, simply because while it’s a pleasant enough device, it doesn’t really push hard enough to be truly "premium".
+Telstra’s Signature Premium is a pleasant enough device, it doesn’t push hard enough to be truly "premium".

 Telstra has had countless phones over the years with its own branding stamped upon it, all the way back to rotary dial devices with Telecom logos embedded in the plastic.
 In the smartphone era, these have always been budget devices pitched at the low-usage, low-cost end of the market.